Alexander Gammerman

-Alexander Gammerman is a Russian computer scientist, and professor at Royal Holloway University of London.
+Alexander Gammerman (born 2 November 1944) is a British computer scientist, and professor at Royal Holloway University of London.
 He is the co-inventor of conformal prediction.
 He is the founding director of the Centre for Machine Learning at Royal Holloway, University of London, and a Fellow of the Royal Statistical Society.

 Career

-Gammerman's academic career has been pursued in two countries: Russia and the United Kingdom.
+Gammerman's academic career has been pursued in the Soviet Union and the United Kingdom.
 He started working as a Research Fellow in the Agrophysical Research Institute, St. Petersburg.
-By the late 1980s, he emigrated to the United Kingdom and was appointed as a lecturer in the Computer Science Department at Heriot-Watt University, Edinburgh.
+In 1983, he emigrated to the United Kingdom and was appointed as a lecturer in the Computer Science Department at Heriot-Watt University, Edinburgh.
 Together with Roger Thatcher, Gammerman published several articles on Bayesian inference.
-He was appointed to the established chair in Computer Science at University of London tenable at Royal Holloway and Bedford New College, where he served as the Head of Computer Science department from 1995 to 2005.
+In 1993, he was appointed to the established chair in Computer Science at University of London tenable at Royal Holloway and Bedford New College, where he served as the Head of Computer Science department from 1995 to 2005.
 In 1998, the Centre for Reliable Machine Learning was established, and Gammerman became the first director of the centre.

-Gammerman has published 7 books, more than 150 research papers, and has an estimated h-index of 34.